-Today, March 11, 2020, Harvey Weinstein was sentenced in a New York courtroom to 23 years in prison.
-Against the wishes of his lawyers, and in front of his the women he abused and raped, the ailing Hollywood producer had this to say:
+On March 11, 2020, Harvey Weinstein was sentenced in a New York courtroom to 23 years in prison.
+Against the wishes of his lawyers, and in front of the women he abused and raped, the ailing Hollywood producer had this to say:

 "I really feel remorse for this situation," the former Hollywood producer said, his voice barely audible, as he addressed the court.
 "I feel it deeply in my heart.
 I will spend my time really caring and really trying to be a better person."